-19.6.1.
-Familial Relationship
+19.6.1 FAMILIAL RELATIONSHIP

-Having a family member or a cousin as defined in Section 19.5.1, of any TDEA member in a managerial or decision making position (e.g. Member of Board, CEO, Directors, Managers and Specialists), or in a key executive position within any organization that TDEA has a running program /or business dealings with.
+Having a family member or a cousin as defined in Section 19.5.1, of any TDEA member in a managerial or decision-making position (e.g. Member of Board, CEO, Directors, Managers and Specialists), or in a key executive position within any organization that TDEA has a running program /or business dealings with.

-19.6.2.
-Business Relationship
+19.6.2 BUSINESS RELATIONSHIP

-- 1. Owning stock, partnership share, owning a self-proprietor ship or other proprietary interests in a business that TDEA has a business relationship with. - 2.
-Holding office, serving on the board, participating in management, or being otherwise employed with an organization that TDEA has running programs/business with. - 3.
-Receiving remuneration for services from TDEA's competitors, grantees, vendors and business partners in an indirect capacity. - 4.
-Receiving personal gifts or loans from third parties dealing or competing with TDEA.
+- 1) Owning stock, partnership share, owning a self-proprietor ship or other proprietary interests in a business that TDEA has a business relationship with. - 2) Holding office, serving on the board, participating in management, or being otherwiseemployed with an organization that TDEA has running programs/business with. - Receiving remuneration for services from TDEA's competitors, grantees, vendorsand business partners in an indirect capacity. - 4) Receiving personal gifts or loans from third parties dealing or competing with TDEA.

-19.7.
-Interpretation of this Statement of Policy
+19.7 Interpretation of this Statement of Policy

-The situations and relationships which can give rise to a conflict of interest as listed in Sections 4 and 5 are by no means exhaustive.
-Therefore conflict of interest issue is likely to arise in others areas and relationships as well.
-It is expected that members of the Board, Member of the Sub-Committees, Executive Director, CEO, Directors, Managers, Specialists and Officers of TDEA shall be able to identify conflict of interest in areas and relationship not listed in the documents by drawing analogy with the listed areas and relationships.
+The situations and relationships which can give rise to a conflict of interest as listed in Sections4 and 5 are by no means exhaustive.
+Therefore, conflict of interest issue is likely to arise in others areas and relationships as well.
+It is expected that members of the Board, Member of the Sub-Committees, Executive Director, CEO, Directors, Managers, Specialists and Officersof TDEA shall be able to identify conflict of interest in areas and relationships.

 When a conflict of interest appears to arise, it also means that it does not materially amount to conflict of interest.
 On the other hand, perceived conflict of interest issues may turn out to be an actual conflict of interest issue on disclosure of all material facts.
-However, it is TDEA's policy that in case of any perceived or actual conflict of interest as stated in Section 4, there shall be full disclosure before execution of any transaction.
+However, it is TDEA'spolicy that in case of any perceived or actual conflict of interest as stated in Section 4, there shall be full disclosure before execution of any transaction.